melowntech/true3d-format-spec/README.md

 # true3d-format-spec
-A specification for reprsenting true 3D data.
+A specification for representing true 3D data.

+# License

+The text of this specification is licensed under a [Creative Commons Attribution 3.0 United States License](http://creativecommons.org/licenses/by/3.0/us/).
+However, the use of this specification in products and code is entirely free.
+There are no royalties, restrictions, or requirements.

 ## Directory Layout